noemaresearch/pinboard/README.md

 $ pin llm anthropic/claude-3-5-sonnet-20240620
 LLM set to anthropic/claude-3-5-sonnet-20240620.

-# File editing happens in-place, new version should just show up in your editor.
+# File editing and asking questions happen through the chat command.
-$ pin edit "add setup instructions in readme"
+$ pin chat "add setup instructions in readme"
-Querying claude-3-5-sonnet-20240620 for edits...
+Querying claude-3-5-sonnet-20240620 for a response...
 Updated file: /path/to/README.md

 # Clipboard content can also be included in the unified string.
-$ pin edit -clip "add docstring to selected function" Querying claude-3-5-sonnet-20240620 for edits...
+$ pin chat -clip "add docstring to selected function" Querying claude-3-5-sonnet-20240620 for a response...
 Updated file: /path/to/src/pinboard/llm.py

 # Editing can also yield new files.
-$ pin edit "create a minimal contributing md and reference it in the readme" Querying claude-3-5-sonnet-20240620 for edits...
+$ pin chat "create a minimal contributing md and reference it in the readme" Querying claude-3-5-sonnet-20240620 for a response...
 Updated file: /path/to/README.md
 Added new file: /path/to/CONTRIBUTING.md

 # New files get automatically pinned.
 $ pin ls
-Pinned items:
+Pinned items (3 total):
 - [File] /path/to/README.md
 - [Directory] /path/to/src/pinboard
 - [File] /path/to/CONTRIBUTING.md

 # Ask questions about pinned files.
-$ pin ask "Where is the 'ask' command implemented?"
+$ pin chat "where is the 'chat' command implemented?"
-Querying claude-3-5-sonnet-20240620 for an answer...
+Querying claude-3-5-sonnet-20240620 for a response...
-"The 'ask' command is implemented in the file /path/to/pinboard/src/pinboard/cli.py.
-It's defined as a Typer command function named 'ask' that takes a message parameter and calls the ask_question function from the llm module."
+"The 'chat' command is implemented in the file /path/to/pinboard/src/pinboard/cli.py.
+It's defined as a Typer command function named 'chat' that takes optional parameters for the message, including clipboard content, and an interactive mode flag."

+# Interactive chat mode.
+$ pin chat -i
+Starting interactive chat session.
+Type 'exit' to end the session.
+> update the pin ls command to print the total number of pinned items Querying claude-3-5-sonnet-20240620 for a response...
+Updated file: /path/to/src/pinboard/cli.py
+> exit

 $ pin clear
 Pinboard cleared.